Florida teachers union sues over return to in-person classes, as debate over school during the pandemic intensifies

 The data on that is mixed.

-One study, from Australia, found that nine students and nine adults who contracted the coronavirus had close contact with more than 730 other students and 128 staff, but they could only be possibly linked to two infections.
+One study, from Australia, found that nine students and nine adults who contracted the coronavirus had close contact with more than 730 other students and 128 staff members, but they could only be possibly linked to two infections.

-Another large study from South Korea found that children under 10 years old appeared to transmit to others in their household far less often than adults did, though those between 10 and 19 years old appeared to transmit as much or more than adults.
+Another large study from South Korea found that children under 10 years old appeared to transmit the virus to others in their household far less often than adults did, though those between 10 and 19 years old appeared to transmit as much or more than adults.

 “I’m going to await further data before I can stand in judgment whether we can assume that children are considerably less infectious than adults,” said Sten Vermund, dean of the Yale School of Public Health.